Stellarium/stellarium/skycultures/chinese_xianglin/description.md

 ##### Royal Guards

-*Royal Guards* (Chinese: 常陈, Pinyin: Cháng Chén) consists of 7 stars north of the Emperor's seat.
+*Royal Guards* (Chinese: 常陈, Pinyin: Cháng Chén) consists of 7 stars north of the *Seats of the Five Emperors*.

 ##### Emperor's Bodyguard